Christianity

 the age of Constantine and Theodosius, compared to the age of Augustus

-and Hadrian, was the degenerate nature of the Roman state
+and Hadrian, was the degenerate nature of the Roman state which opposed them.

 The barbarians, in the